A formulary is a list of covered drugs.

 Generally, we will only approve your request for an exception if the alternative drugs included on the plan’s formulary or additional utilization restrictions would not be as effective in treating your condition and/or would cause you to have adverse medical effects.

 You or your prescriber should contact us to ask us for an initial coverage decision for a formulary, or utilization restriction exception.
-When you or your prescriber request a formulary or utilization restriction exception you should submit a statement from your prescriber or physician supporting your request.
 Generally, we must make our decision within 72 hours of getting your prescriber’s supporting statement.
 You or your prescriber can request an expedited (fast) exception if you or your doctor believe that your health could be seriously harmed by waiting up to 72 hours for a decision.
 If your request to expedite is granted, we must give you a decision no later than 24 hours after we get a supporting statement from your doctor or other prescriber.

 Medication Therapy Management Program